 So what are these movement progressions that I keep talking about?

-The simplest way to describe a movement progression is to think about how a baby goes from being born to being able to walk.
+The simplest way to describe a movement progression for post-surgery is to think about how a baby goes from being born to being able to walk.

 As simplified as this may seem, if we miss any step along the way, we most likely won’t end up being as functionally (I hate that word) developed as someone who goes through all the steps.